couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-rest-api/clusters-rest-api.markdown

  * `timeout` : seconds that must elapse before auto-failover executes on a cluster.

- * `count` : can be 0 or 1.
-After one auto-failover occurs, count is set to 1 and Couchbase server will not perform auto-failure for the cluster again unless you reset the count to 0.
-If you want to failover more than one node at a time in a cluster, you will need to do so manually.
+ * `count` : Value is 0 or 1.
+After one auto-failover occurs, count is set to 1 and Couchbase Server will not perform another auto-failover for the cluster unless you reset the count to 0.
+If you want to failover more than one node at a time in a cluster, you have to do it manually.

 Possible errors include: